-In the wake of the coronavirus pandemic, experts in public health and health communication have stepped up to educate people about it and help prevent further spread of the virus, while also addressing misinformation.
-Clear communication has become an essential element of public health, which seeks to prevent disease and improve the quality of life for everyone.
+In the wake of the coronavirus pandemic, public health and health communication experts have stepped up to educate people about the virus and help prevent its further spread, while also addressing misinformation.
+Clear communication has become a vital element of public health, which seeks to prevent disease and improve the quality of life for everyone.

 In this scenario, health communication is essential for everything, from disease prevention and treatment to how physicians, nurses, office staff and insurance agencies communicate with patients.
-Effective communication about topics like immunization, hygiene and other elements of preventive care can make the difference between a spreading epidemic and a flattened curve.
+Effective sharing of information about topics like immunization, hygiene and other elements of preventive care can make the difference between a spreading epidemic and a flattened curve.

 Those who choose to pursue careers in health communication will find a vast number of opportunities, from working in government agencies to careers in private or nonprofit companies, the education sector and public health journalism.
 Many universities in the United States, thus, offer undergraduate and graduate programs in this field.
 This includes Northwestern University in Illinois and the University of Evansville in Indiana.

 At Northwestern University, the one-year professional master of science in health communication program was created in 2013 by Professor Bruce L. Lambert after more than two decades of teaching, working and studying real-world problems with medical practitioners.
 He is also the director of the university’s Center for Communication and Health.
 Lambert’s experience lends itself to an innovative and practical program that focuses on quality improvement and interaction design.